winitzki/scall/tutorial/programming_dhall.md

 ```
 Although the Dhall interpreter is quite limited in symbolic reasoning, the code for the `Reader` and `Continuation` monads is simple enough and contains only functions and function applications.
 In those cases, Dhall can perform the argument substitutions needed to verify the laws.
+This verification is symbolic and is equivalent to a rigorous proof of the laws.

 Let us also try verifying the laws of the `State` monad: